Relative p-adic Hodge theory, II: Imperfect period rings: Applications to pseudocoherent sheaves

 does not map to a zero-divisor in $\overline{A}$ (by construction) or $\overline{B}$ (by Lemma~\ref{L:remains torsion-free}), and $M_f$ is a finite projective module over $\overline{B}_f = \bigoplus_{i=1}^k (\tilde{A}_\psi/\gothp_i \tilde{A}_\psi)_f$.
 This proves the claim. \end{proof}

-\begin{prop} Every finitely generated $\Gamma$-module over $\tilde{A}_\psi$ is pseudocoherent. \end{prop} \begin{proof} Let $M$ be a finitely generated $\Gamma$-module over $\tilde{A}_\psi$.
+\begin{prop} Every finitely generated $\tilde{A}_\psi$-module with $\Gamma$-structure is \'etale-stably pseudocoherent (and hence a pseudocoherent $\Gamma$-module). \end{prop} \begin{proof} Let $M$ be a finitely generated $\tilde{A}_\psi$-module with $\Gamma$-structure.
 We prove that $M$ is pseudocoherent under the additional assumption that $M$ is annihilated by a fixed ideal $J$ of $A$, working by noetherian induction on $J$; the case $J=0$ will give the desired result.
 Using Lemma~\ref{L:pseudocoherent 2 of 3}, we may further reduce to the case where $\overline{A}$ is reduced and connected.
 By Corollary~\ref{C:pseudocoherent reduction}, $\overline{B}$ is a pseudocoherent $\tilde{A}_\psi$-module, so an $\tilde{A}_\psi$-module annihilated by $J$ is pseudocoherent if and only if it is pseudocoherent as a $\overline{B}$-module; similarly, an $\tilde{A}_\psi$-module annihilated by $J$ and $f$ is pseudocoherent if and only if it is pseudocoherent as a $\overline{B}/f\overline{B}$-module.

 By Lemma~\ref{L:localize to projective}, we may choose $f \in A$ which is not a zero-divisor in $\overline{A}$ or $\overline{B}$ such that $M_f$ is a finite projective module over $\overline{B}_f$.
 Let $T$ be the $f$-power torsion submodule of $M$.
 By the induction hypothesis, $(M/T)/f(M/T)$ is pseudocoherent; since $M_f \cong (M/T)_f$ and $(M/T)[f] = 0$, we may apply Lemma~\ref{L:pseudocoherent glueing}(a) to see that $M/T$ is pseudocoherent.
 By Lemma~\ref{L:pseudocoherent 2 of 3}, $T$ is finitely generated; it is thus annihilated by $f^m$ for some positive integer $m$.
 By repeatedly applying the induction hypothesis and Lemma~\ref{L:pseudocoherent 2 of 3}, we deduce that $f^{i-1} T/f^i T$ is pseudocoherent for $i=1,\dots,m$.
-It follows that $M$ is pseudocoherent; this completes the induction. \end{proof} \begin{cor} Within the category of $\tilde{A}_\psi$-modules equipped with semilinear $\Gamma$-actions, the finitely generated modules form a Serre subcategory. \end{cor} \begin{proof} This follows from Proposition~\ref{P:stable finite} and Lemma~\ref{L:pseudocoherent 2 of 3}. \end{proof}
+It follows that $M$ is pseudocoherent.

+Choose an $A$-linear surjection $F \to M$ with $F$ finite free, let $N$ be the kernel of $F \to M$, and let $\widehat{N}$ be the completion of $N$ in $F$.
+Then $M/\widehat{N}$ is the completion of $M$, which is again a finitely generated $\tilde{A}_\psi$-module with $\Gamma$-structure and hence a pseudocoherent module.
+It follows that $\widehat{N}$ is finitely generated, so we may apply Corollary~\ref{C:closure finitely generated} to deduce that $N=\widehat{N}$.
+It follows that $M$ is strictly pseudocoherent, as desired.